-Metric Definition and Relevance: California spotted owl is continuously distributed on the western slope of the Sierra and inhabits elevations ranging from 1,000 to over 7,000 feet, it is a Region 5 Forest Service "Sensitive Species" and a "Management Indicator Species" (representing late seral closed canopy coniferous forest).
-In November, 2019, the USFWS issued a 12-month finding on a petition to list the California spotted owl under the Endangered Species Act and determined listing to be not warranted at this time (USDI Fish and Wildlife Service 2019).
+Metric Definition and Relevance: California spotted owl is continuously distributed on the western slope of the Sierra and inhabits elevations ranging from roughly 1,000 to over 7,000 feet.t is a Region 5 Forest Service "Sensitive Species" and a "Management Indicator Species" (representing late seral closed canopy coniferous forest).
+In February of 2023 the U.S. Fish and Wildlife Service issued a proposal to list two distinct population segments (DPSs) of the California spotted owl (Strix occidentalis occidentalis) under the Endangered Species Act of 1973, as amended (Act).
+That proposal is still pending.
 Although the species is declining throughout much of its range and faces continued threats due to wildfire, habitat loss, and competition from barred owls, the USFWS determined that existing regulatory mechanisms are sufficient (USDI Fish and Wildlife Service 2019).
 This species is also recognized as a California "Species of Special Concern and a Species of Greatest Conservation Need."